AzureManagedRedis/mcp-amr/infra/README.md

 1. ✅ Prompt you for environment name, subscription, and location
 2. ✅ Create resource group
 3. ✅ Deploy all Azure resources (Redis, Container Apps, etc.)
+4. ✅ **Auto-generate API keys** (if using API-KEY auth method)
-4. ✅ Build and push container image
+5. ✅ Build and push container image
-5. ✅ Deploy the MCP server application
+6. ✅ Deploy the MCP server application
-6. ✅ Output all connection details
+7. ✅ Output all connection details and **display generated API keys**

 ## 📋 Configuration